The following information is about Growing Pudina In Pots.

-- Diseases that affect mint are powdery mildew, Rust, leaf spot, Anthracnose, and stem canker.
+- Diseases that affect mint are powdery mildew, rust, leaf spot, Anthracnose, and stem canker.

 - Fungal diseases that affect mint plants are due to overhead watering and wet foliage.
 Water the plants only at the base of the plant.

 - To control the disease, just cut back the affected foliage or complete foliage.
-Pruning is the best method to control the diseases.
+Pruning is the best method to control diseases.